J535D165/recordlinkage/README.rst

 Comparing all record can be computationally intensive.
 Therefore, we make smart set of candidate links with one of the built-in indexing techniques like **blocking**.
-In this example, only pairs or records that agree on the surname are included.
+In this example, only pairs of records that agree on the surname are included.

 .. code:: python